Please screenshot this page and send it to info@mim-essay.com

 How to Write It (Step-by-Step)

-• Connect past experience to future goals
+• Connect past experience with future goals

-• Mention Oxford specialisations or global opportunities
+• Mention Oxford opportunities only when relevant

 ⭐ Sample Answer (~240 Words)